A day-by-day guide to this week's best online theater and dance

 Vineyard Theatre: Lessons in Survival

 The Commissary, a new group of 40 artists now collectively in virtual residence at Off Broadway’s Vineyard Theatre, presents Lessons in Survival, a series conceived by Marin Ireland, Peter Mark Kendall, Tyler Thomas and Reggie D. White.
 In each installment, actors with earpieces channel historic speeches, interviews and conversations in real time, directed by Tyler Thomas.
-Eight performances and four live “open rehearsals” are scheduled through November 1, with free public forums on YouTube every Sunday to discuss the work.
+Eight performances and four live “open rehearsals” are scheduled, with free public forums on YouTube every Sunday to discuss the work.
 Single tickets start at $9; a $60 all-access pass will let you watch every episode on an extended viewing page (through November 15).
-Tonight’s sixth edition, This Country's My Problem and Your Problem, features Dan Butler, Yonatan Gebeyehu, Nana Mensah and Ryan Spahn speaking words by James Baldwin, Toni Morrison and interviewers R.H.
-Darden and Charlie Rose.
+Tonight’s final edition, To Teach is a Revolutionary Act, features Kyle Beltran, Nana Mensah, Kalyne Coleman and Joe Morton speaking words by James Baldwin and Nikki Giovanni.

 The American Dance Guild Performance Festival: 10 Years Over 10 Weeks